floydhub/dcgan/README.md

 The above command will print out a service endpoint for this job in your terminal console.

-he service endpoint will take couple minutes to become ready.
-Once it's up, you can interact with the model by sending serialized Zvector file with a POST request or simply generate images from random noise:
+The service endpoint will take a couple minutes to become ready.
+Once it's up, you can interact with the model by sending serialized Z vector file with a POST request or simply generating images from random noise:

 ```bash
 # e.g. of a GET req